jeanquark/eurostadium-svelte/README.md

     Call `/api/supabase/update-teams?country=[COUNTRY_SLUG]`
     It will update teams table with data retrieved from the specified country json file located at `/static/json/teams/[COUNTRY_SLUG].json`.

+* Update images (dependant on stadiums)

+    Call `/api/supabase/update-images?country=[COUNTRY_SLUG]`
+    It will update images table with data retrieved from the specified country json file located at `/static/json/teams/[COUNTRY_SLUG].json`.

-* Retrieve supabase url for each image
+* Update supabase storage url for each image

+    Call `/api/supabase/set-images-public-url?country=[COUNTRY_SLUG]`
+    It will update image public url for each image stored in specified country folder of supabase storage.

 ## Developer